Cookie Policy

 Communities Frame Introduction

-This video introduces the communities frame and provides a story of our changing human communities across history.
-All humans live in communities.
-Throughout history, human communities have generally grown, and frequently changed.
+All humans live in communities, and throughout history, human communities have generally grown, and frequently changed.

 Key Ideas